Handicraft and traditional crafts

 In addition to the famous mirrors and Florentine frames, tables, headboards, finely carved consoles, Ferrando also learned, and more, what was the particular activity of the workshop of his Master Giulio, and that characterized the typical Florentine stigma of the era, internationally recognized.
 It was primary in fact the manual manufacture of tiny carved artifacts of which Florence boasted a record in the Great International European Exhibitions of the nineteenth and twentieth century.
 And then caskets, cabinets, astucceria, realized as well as with the manual carving technique, even with valuable technical praising the stylistic features of the Florentine Renaissance Revival.

-The transition to the second generation sees the company’s reins to his son Carlo Romagnoli that implements the production with the help also of machinery and a new laboratory outside the city proper to increasing orders, are the years when many students are trained in the workshop, and which will give rise, in turn, to other enterprises but not without cure properly and still cultivate the elite clientele made up of art connoisseurs, collectors, architects around the world.
+The transition to the second generation sees the company’s reins to his son Carlo Romagnoli that implements the production with the help also of machinery and a new laboratory outside the city proper to increasing orders.
+These are the years when many students are trained in the workshop.
+This which will give rise, in turn, to other enterprises.
+But not without cure properly and still cultivate the elite clientele made up of art connoisseurs, collectors, architects around the world.

 The Florentine flair of Romagnoli workshop combined with the vision of the future did not delay the timely due recognition by important international magazines such as “Washington Post” and “I love italian food” …… and the story continues … .